WeTransfer/wt-api-docs/source/includes/_board-api.md

 | `board_id` | String | Yes      | The public ID of the board where you added the files            |
 | `file_id`  | String | Yes      | The public ID of the file to upload, returned when adding items |

-#### Responses
+#### Response

 ##### 200 (OK)

-If you've uploaded all chunks of the file to their respective S3 buckets, using this endpoint will return an HTTP response with a status code of `200` and a body as below.
+Assuming you've uploaded all chunks of the file to their respective locations provided by the previous request, this endpoint will return an HTTP response with a status code of `200` and a body as below.

 ```json
 {